 Net migration is defined as the people moving into the state versus the people moving out of the state.
 It does not include the change in population due to births or deaths inside the state.

 Below is a map of California that shows the net migration by county3.
 The yellow shaded counties are with more out-of-state transplants who moved to the state and the blue shaded counties are where more people exited the state.

 You can interact with the map to understand the specific migration volumes.
-In our county of Santa Clara, 20,417 more people left the state than arrived.
-Los Angeles had the greatest exodus of 97,835 people who left the state.
+In our county of Santa Clara, 20,417 more people left the state than arrived, with the greatest exodus in Los Angeles of 97,835 people who left the state.

 When people leave the state where do they go?
 691,145 left the state in 2018.
 A study was done to understand where most Californians migrated4.
 The states were ranked from lowest to highest in net migration.
 The interactive map below shows us where most Californians moved to in 2018.

 The yellow top tier rankings of 41 – 50, indicate most migrations were to the western states of Utah, Colorado, Idaho, Washington, Oregon and Nevada.
 Still other people moved further east and south to North Carolina and South Carolina, with Arizona and Texas ranking highest.